 To set your default card:

-Tap the card you want to make your default card.
-Tap Set as default card.
+Select the card you want to make your default card.
+Select Set as default card.

 Yes.
 Any rewards or benefits available on your CIBC credit or debit card will apply to any purchase made using Google Pay, the same as if you used your physical card.